malwaredetectioninthewild/example_submission/README.md

 ### Including Multiple Models Within the Same Submission

-We will use the `results.txt` file your container creates under `OutputFiles` to perform our evalution.
-This file contains your model's prediction scores on each individual JSON trace under `TestFiles`
+We will use the `results.txt` file your container creates under `OutputFiles` to perform our evaluation.
+This file contains your model's prediction scores on each JSON trace under `TestFiles`

-If your container creates multiple results files, named as `results_1.txt`, `results_2.txt` and so on, we will perform the evaluation on each, individually.
+If your container creates multiple results files, named as `results_1.txt`, `results_2.txt`, and so on, we will perform the evaluation on each, individually.

 This allows participants to perform, for example, hyper-parameter tuning for their approaches without needing to make multiple submissions.

-If a submission creates multiple results files, we will send an email to the submitter team the evaluation results for each and list the best one in our leaderboard.
+If a submission creates multiple results files, we will email the submitter team the evaluation results for each and list the best one in our leaderboard.

-For each submission, at most 50 results files will be used for evaluation (indexed from 1 to 50).
+For each submission, at most 50 results files (indexed from 1 to 50) will be used for evaluation.

 ### Example Submission

-We included a `DockerFile` to build our example submission image.
+We included a `Dockerfile` to build our example submission image.

 We also included an example `TestFiles` directory that contains 10 JSON trace files.